Hellblazer/Voronoi-3D/README.md

 ## Current Status
 Raised from the dead.
 The GUI is now a crude, but servicable Java/FX GUI.
 Probably will work on cleaning that up and improving that, but...

+The current implementation leaves flat tetrahedra when processing the cubic example test cases.  :: big sad :: My understanding is that these can be removed with 4 <-> 4 flips, so enjoy!

 ## Maven Artifacts
-Currently, Voronoi-3D is in active development and does not publish to maven central.
-Rather, periodic snapshots (and releases when they happen) will be uploaded to the [repo-hell]() repository.
+Currently, Voronoi-3D is snapshot development and does not publish to maven central.
+Rather, periodic snapshots (and releases when they happen) will be uploaded to the [repo-hell](https://raw.githubusercontent.com/Hellblazer/repo-hell/main/mvn-artifact) repository.
 If you would like to use Voronoi-3D maven artifacts, you'll need to add the following repository declarations to your pom.xml  The maven coordinates for individual artifacts are found below.

     <repositories>
         <repository>